 St Norbert's staff work with parents before children begin Nursery education.
-Health Visitors or previous nursery setting will have completed checks at approximately two and a half years.
+Health Visitors or a child's previous nursery setting will have completed checks at approximately two-and-a-half years old.
 Any existing particular needs will be identified at this stage and together, parents and staff will decide what 'next steps' are best for their child.
 This might involve working with other child-care provision, health professionals, speech and language therapists or other appropriate agencies.
-Once in mainstream education, we have base-line assessments which indicate the child's level of development on entry to school and follow this with regular progress reviews.
+Once in mainstream education, we undertake baseline assessments which indicate the child's level of development on entry to school and follow this with regular progress reviews.

-Special educational needs are identified by progress significantly slower than that of their peers starting from the same baseline, or progress that fails to match or better the child's previous rate of progress or fails to close the attainment gap between the child and their peers.
+Special educational need might be indicated by progress significantly slower than that of their peers starting from the same baseline, or progress that fails to match or better the child's previous rate of progress or fails to close the attainment gap between the child and their peers.
 It can include progress in areas other than attainment for instance where a pupil needs to make additional progress with wider development or social needs in order to make a successful transition to adult life.

-The teacher and the SENCO consider all the information from within the school about the pupil's progress, alongside national data and expectations of progress.
+The teacher and the SENCO consider all the information from within the school about the pupil's progress, in comparison with national data and wider expectations of progress.
 We work with parents as a team.
 We use high quality and accurate formative assessment, effective tools and early assessment materials.
 For higher levels of need, we draw on more specialised assessments from external agencies and professionals.